payskyCompany/NUMO-PayButton-SDK-ios/README.md

                 merchantId: "merchantId", //Mandatory
                 terminalId: "terminalId", //Mandatory
                 amount: 100.0, //Mandatory - provide the amount and currency with it's decimal factor
-                currencyCode: 0, //Mandatory - Provided by PaySky
+                currencyCode: 0, //Mandatory - Provided by GIM
-                secureHashKey: "secure_hash",//Mandatory - Provided by PaySky
+                secureHashKey: "secure_hash",//Mandatory - Provided by GIM
-                trnxRefNumber: "", //Optinal (remove it if not use), Provided by PaySky
+                trnxRefNumber: "", //Optinal (remove it if not use), Provided by GIM
-                customerId: "", //Optinal (remove it if not use), Provided by PaySky
+                customerId: "", //Optinal (remove it if not use), Provided by GIM
-                customerMobile: "", //Optinal (remove it if not use), Provided by PaySky
+                customerMobile: "", //Optinal (remove it if not use), Provided by GIM
-                customerEmail: "", //Optinal (remove it if not use), Provided by PaySky
+                customerEmail: "", //Optinal (remove it if not use), Provided by GIM
                 isProduction: false //Choose the needed inviroment
             )
 ```